voidauth/voidauth/README.md

 ### Admin Panel

-Administrators can access the Admin Panel in the sidebar menu, where they can manage users, groups, and settings of the VoidAuth instance.
+Administrators can access the Admin Panel in the sidebar menu, where they can manage users and settings.

 <p align="center">
   <img src="https://raw.githubusercontent.com/voidauth/voidauth/refs/heads/main/docs/public/screenshots/admin_panel.png" title="Admin Panel" alt="An Admin Page with the Admin Side Panel Open" width="600">